 TTC is the transit committee for the municipal of Toronto area.
-There are many other transit committees in the surrounding area, no rx such as Go transit, ed York Region Transit, Mississauga transit, etc. Many commuters utilize more than one transit system on a daily basis.
+There are many other transit committees in the surrounding area, such as Go transit, York Region Transit, Mississauga transit, etc. Many commuters utilize more than one transit system on a daily basis.

 Currently, TTC has fare-per-ride fare system: to use the service, riders pay fare once at fixed amount (token) per ride, and one ride is defined as one-way continuous trip with no backtracking.
 The fare is fixed prices regardless of distance traveled.
 And there is no discount offered when rider utilizes 2 transit system in one single trip; a full additional fare for the second transit system is required.